 The most current evaluations of subsidence impacts can be found in the quarterly subsidence monitoring reports each year.
 In past years, it could be expected that the changes in stress and strain of the near-surface strata and possible near-surface fractures associated with the predicted subsidence could reactivate or initiate landslides.
 Mr. Dunrud observed that many of the existing landslides, including the landslides north and south of Minnesota Reservoir became unstable and moved during the period of high precipitation in the mid 1980s.
 The landslides on the southeast side of West Flatiron and on the west side of Deep Creek in the Apache Rocks area appear to have been unaffected by longwall mining beneath the areas.
 It therefore appears apparent that wet seasons affect landslides more than does longwall mining.
 During very wet periods, however, landslides that are already unstable may locally be triggered by mine subsidence.
 The following are known locations within the present permit area, the South of Divide and Dry Fork mining areas where the reactivation of a landslide could occur as a result of future mining:

 South of Divide mining area:

-An extensive landslide located south of Minnesota Reservoir above the northern part of projected Panel E9 in the NW/4 of Section 32.
+An extensive landslide located south of Minnesota Reservoir just north of projected Panels LWE16 and LWE17 in the NW1⁄4 of Section 32.

 Dry Fork mining area: